Schuberts – A brief history of a special and proud family business.

 Today Schuberts is a small, highly specialised, flexible, family owned business, headed by members of the family in key positions, with a hard-won reputation across industry for quality and reliability.

-Mid-2016 saw the opening of a purpose-built test centre and training academy, just off junction 35 of the M1 motorway where existing and potential customers are able to carry out R&D test work on Schubert’s complete range of manual and automatic spraying, drying, sanding and application methods.
+Mid-2016 saw the opening of a purpose-built test centre and training academy, just off junction 35 of the M1 motorway where existing and potential customers are able to carry out R&D test work on Schubert’s complete range of manual and automatic spraying, drying, sanding and application methods, including Giardina Group equipment.
 The academy will be set up to take operators and managers through the pre-delivery training, commissioning and top-up training of Schuberts range of finishing systems, in a structured classroom environment.